Rotational molding

-Rotational molding (BrE: moulding) involves a heated mold which is filled with a charge or shot weight of material.
+Rotational molding (BrE: moulding) involves a heated mold which is filled with a charge or shot weight of the material.
 It is then slowly rotated (usually around two perpendicular axes), causing the softened material to disperse and stick to the walls of the mold forming a hollow part.
 In order to form an even thickness throughout the part, the mold rotates at all times during the heating phase, and then continues to rotate during the cooling phase to avoid sagging or deformation.
 The process was applied to plastics in the 1950s but in the early years was little used because it was a slow process restricted to a small number of plastics.
 Over time, improvements in process control and developments with plastic powders have resulted in increased use.

 Rotocasting (also known as rotacasting), by comparison, uses self-curing or UV-curable resins (as opposed to thermoplastics) in an unheated mould, but shares slow rotational speeds in common with rotational molding.
 This kind of rotocasting should not be confused with centrifugal casting.